ChirikjianLab/cfc-collision/README.md

 [sudo] make uninstall
 ```

-**Note**
-By default, the header files of the core library will be installed within "/usr/local".
+**Note**: By default, the header files of the core library will be installed within "/usr/local".
 You could also specify the folder in the "cmake" step by
 ```sh
 cmake -DCMAKE_INSTALL_PREFIX=/your/specified/path/ ../
 ```